H00wb/Music-Generation-Using-BiLSTM/README.md

 # Music-Generation-Using-BiLSTM

-This Project was created for my course project for my CSE0471 - Applied Deep Learning course.
+This was my course project for CSE0471 - Applied Deep Learning course in Istanbul Kultur University.